+Note

-NOTE For a review on how to create filters, See Filtering the Lookup Criteria on page 52.
+For a review on

-Lesson 11 - Using the Lookup's Advanced Features
+how to create

+filters, See

+Filtering the

+Lookup Criteria

+on page 56.

-- In the Default Search Column field, select a default field to appear in the Search field in the lookup window. - In the Default Search Option field, select a default field to appear in the Operand field in the lookup window.
+- 7 In the final Lookup Customization Wizard page, make any final changes to the lookup view. - Select the Initial Display check box to load data in the lookup at run time.
+If you do not want data initially loaded in the lookup at run time because you have a large number of records and want to perform a search before displaying records, clear this check box. - In the Title field, type a new title that will display in the lookup window title bar - In the Default Search Column field, select a default field to appear in the Search field in the lookup window. - In the Default Search Option field, select a default field to appear in the Operand field in the lookup window.